mwilliamson/mammoth-wordpress-plugin/readme.txt

 == Changelog ==

+= 1.18.0 =

+* Update mammoth.js to 1.4.17.
+This includes better support for numbering, and conversion of symbols to their corresponding Unicode characters.

 = 1.17.0 =

 * Update mammoth.js to 1.4.13.
 This includes support for soft hyphens and improved underline support.